LogtalkDotOrg/logtalk3/examples/pengines/NOTES.md

-The main issue when reusing the original example code from within an object is that the `pengines:pengine_create/1` meta-predicate template is ambiguous due to the use of `:` as the meta-predicate argument specifier (Logtalk is not based on a predicate-prefixing mechanism as used by Prolog modules).
+The main issue when reusing the original example code from within an object is that the `pengines:pengine_create/1` meta-predicate template is ambiguous due to the use of `:` as the meta-predicate argument specifier (Logtalk is not based on a predicate-prefixing mechanism as used by most Prolog module systems).
 Thus, we must override the template using the following directive to avoid a compilation error:

 	:- meta_predicate(pengines:pengine_create(*)).